mattseery/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

 ## Key Findings

-### Only 7.7% of all farmer questions are financial — and most of them center on one issue: market price transparency.
+### Key Finding 1: Only 7.7% of all farmer questions are financial — and most of them center on one issue: market price transparency.
 ![Key Finding 1](https://github.com/PreciousEnahoro/datakit-smallholder-farmers-fall-2025/blob/main/Challenge%205_%20Financial%20Inclusion/Precious%20Enahoro/key-finding-vizzes/Key%20Finding%201.png)

 Although fewer than 1 in 10 farmer questions are financial in nature, the majority of those inquiries focus on market price discovery and market access.
 Farmers consistently ask: